femrtnz/cloud-provider-x-cli/README.md

 ## Running the CLI

-`cpxctl`will point for a default server on `http://localhost:9999` or you can set a Flag `--server=<address>` pointing to your curren server address
+`cpxctl` will point for a default server on `http://localhost:9999` or you can set a Flag `--server=<address>` pointing to your current server address

-1. Printing running services to stdout with `get all`
+1. Show all running services on stdout with `get all`

     `./cpxctl.py get all`

-1. Printing specific running services to stdout with `get <service_name>`
+1. Show specific running services on stdout with `get <service_name>`

     `./cpxctl.py get MLService`